tstohn/ESGI/README.md

 The Pipeline can be used with a different number of allowed mismatches in each sequence of the pattern.
 Each sequence of the pattern is mapped sequentially to the fastq-reads using semi-global alignments with Levenshtein distance.
 Finally a UMI correction step can be performed to count UMIs within close proximity once.
+(A version for counting RNA instead of Epitopes is in development).

 A short overview of the Pipeline:
 ![Pipeline](https://github.com/tstohn/CombinatorialIndexingPipeline/blob/CITool/docs/media/PipelineReview.png)

 The repository contains a few cpp tools that can be used for demultiplexing/ protein number counting seperately.
 Otherwise you can also run the whole pipeline as a php script, which will perform demultiplexing & subsequent read counting.

+Input are the raw fastq(.gz) files (the pipeline supports single or paired-end reads).
+However a single read is recommended if you want to run the Pipeline with a predefined number of mismatches in the overlapping region (stitch e.g. with fastq-join).
+In single read mode one pattern after the other is sequentially mapped to the reads (e.g. first UMI pattern, then AB pattern as in image above), however in paired-end mode it might well be that the pattern in the middle can not be completely mapped in ether read (forward & reverse), in that scenario this pattern is skipped as long as it is only a Linker sequence and ehter way not of interest for the CI Analysis.
+This however means that we can not assure the maximum number of mismatches in this region that the tool considers.
+Output is a tsv file, with a column for the [protein], the [single cell ID], the [protein count] and dependant on the input parameters also a treatment of this cell and/or the cell origin (gRNA).

 # Overview Pipeline/ Tools: